 What is the best condenser microphone?
 There are many great condenser microphones in the world, but too many different condenser designs and too many microphone applications for there to be one “best condenser.”
 Reputable condenser mic brands include Neumann, Schoeps, Telefunken, and many others.

-For deeper discussion on the best microphones and best microphone brands, check out the following My New Microphone articles:
+For a deeper discussion on the best microphones and best microphone brands, check out the following My New Microphone articles:

 • What Is The Best Microphone?
 (Full Guide To Choosing The Best Mic)